tritonhacks/thwebdev-24/source/Web Development Concepts/Frontend/HTML.md

 # What is Hypertext Markup Language (HTML)?
 {: .no_toc }

-## Table of contents
-{: .no_toc .text-delta }

-1. TOC
-{:toc}

 {: .note }

 HTML serves as the building blocks for our website.
 It represents the different pieces for your LEGO figure, the head, arms, body, legs.

-Every HTML page ends with ".html", where each page has the same starting structure
+Every HTML page ends with ".html", where each page has the same starting structure.
+The `<head>` contains all of the "metadata" which are information related to the website.
+The actual content goes inside of the `<body>`tags.

 ```
 <!doctype html>